agomezgaray/snvip/README.md

 We provide:

-    A dataset of synthetic images with bounding box (TF-Record format):
+    A program to download the dataset of synthetic images with bounding box, and a program to construct the dataset (TF-Record format):
         version 1 with dictionary of 50,743 images and 76,690 object instances

-        See the data folder to download the files
+        See the data folder for a script to download the files and construct the TF_Record file.

     Four trained models on the first version of the dataset (TF format)
         SSD ResNet-50 FPN